Research Integrity for the College of Arts: An Introduction 2020-2021

 - not more than 40 lines from a poem, providing that this does not exceed a quarter of the poem.

+11] Open Access Publishing.
 To comply with REF eligibility requirements an output must be deposited in a repository (institutional, shared service or disciplinary).
-This applies to articles and conference proceedings only.
+This applies to articles and conference proceedings only, accepted for publication after 1st April 2016.
 UoG uses ‘Enlighten’ for this and staff in the library will provide support in collating the relevant information.
 Note:

 - The output must be deposited as soon as possible after acceptance and no later than three months after acceptance;